Summer Camp Help & FAQs.

 Wilkeson, WA 98396-0090

 You may also choose to send emails to your camper.
-To do so, please log into your UltraCamp account and click the “Additional Options” button at the top right of the page.
+To do so, please log into your UltraCamp account and follow the menu to message a camper.
 Then select “Email a Camper” in the drop-down menu.
 You may also send family and friends a code that allows them to email your camper.
 Emails received by 10am will be distributed during that morning’s mail call.
 Emails received after that time will be held until the following day.

 Can I call my camper at camp?